jacevelasquez/pythontest/README.md

 # pythontest
 **Python exercise**
-Create an address book application where API users can create, update and deleteaddresses.
+Create an address book application where API users can create, update and delete addresses.
 The address should:- contain the coordinates of the address.- be saved to an SQLite database.- be validated API Users should also be able to retrieve the addresses that are within a given distance and location coordinates.